Planning for Production

 Please read carefully through this doc to make an aware decision about the expiration of your keys in Redis, after which they will be removed from Redis.
 If you don’t set the lifetime, a zero default means that keys will stay in Redis until you manually delete them, which is no issue if you have a process outside Tyk Gateway to handle it.
 If you don’t - and especially in scenarios that your flow creates many keys or access tokens for every user or even per call - your Redis can quickly get cluttered with obsolete tokens and eventually affect the performance of the Tyk Gateway.

-Using protobuf serialisation, instead of msgpack can increase performance for sending and processing analytics.
-Please note that protobuf is not currently supported in MDCB environments.
+In Tyk Gateway, using protobuf serialisation, instead of msgpack can increase performance for sending and processing analytics.

 Use the right hardware